SlimBloodworth/ProfileCardComponent/README.md

 ## Support

 - I would really like feed back on better organinzing and drying out this code.
-- I would also like questions on whay I may have done something a certain way.
+- I would also like questions on why I may have done something a certain way.
 - I would love feedback on tips and better useage of classes.
 - All feedback is welcome and appreciated!